hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 title: Hypothesis Test Process
 author: hazeez
-date: Mar 10, 2020
+date: Mar 12, 2020

 # Hypothesis Tests

-> In the previous article, we got introduced to the concept of hypothesis - null hypothesis and the alternate hypothesis.
+> In the [previous article](..\hypothesis_testing_01), we got introduced to the concept of hypothesis - null hypothesis and the alternate hypothesis.
 We concluded with how the _p-value_ is compared with the level of significance to either accept or reject the null hypothesis.
 > We will keep _p-value_ aside at the moment and will later see how it is calculated; less we know - less we are confused.